baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/build.md

 When you are building your quiz, the general pattern is:

-    - modify/create the XML quiz file (aka __Master__ quiz)
+    - modify/create the XML quiz file (aka __master__ quiz)
-    - run ImageQuizzer for modified quiz (Image Quizzer creates a copy of the Master quiz in the user folder to capture responses.)
+    - run ImageQuizzer for modified quiz (Image Quizzer creates a copy of the master quiz in the user folder to capture responses.)
-    - make additional modifications to Master quiz
+    - make additional modifications to master quiz
     - **remove quiz folder under the Users folder**
-    - run ImageQuizzer again on modified Master
+    - run ImageQuizzer again on modified master

 !!!
 Note
 	If you don't remove the results quiz folder under the User's folder, Image Quizzer will assume the user is resuming the quiz that was already started.
-It reads the copied quiz and your new modifications made to the Master quiz will not be reflected.
+It reads the copied quiz and your new modifications made to the master quiz will not be reflected.